akshaya-venkatesh8/css-patterns/readme.md

 ### This project holds a collection of CSS-3 patterns created using background properties.

+### If you are interested in creating patterns this blog should help you: https://dev.to/venkyakshaya/creating-patterns-with-css-simplified-5a60
 #### This project is currently live at https://akshaya-venkatesh8.github.io/css-patterns/

 #### To contribute to this gallery: